Zoeken in deze blog

 G# which means 104 Herz.
 Width of the topnut 52 mm.
 The intonation

 is really good.
-Due to some top cracks the price would be 1/3 of the
+Due to some top cracks the price would be quiet good.

 The top has been French polished but keep in mind that not